ThailandWithKids.info – Updated February, 2014

-I really like the Amari Watergate Hotel for its central location, great restaurants, and bakery, nice swimming pool with a view of the city, and big discounts off the regular room rate if you book online.
+I really like the Amari Watergate Hotel for its central location near the shopping malls and markets, great restaurants, and a bakery.
+There’s a nice swimming pool with a view of the city, and big discounts off the regular room rate if you book online.

 Getting To and From Bangkok International Airport

 The new Bangkok airport, Suvarnabhumi International Airport, handles the majority of flights in and out of Bangkok.
 The fastest way to get from Suvarnabhumi to Bangkok is by the using the airport rail link, opened in August of 2010.
 The Express Line takes about 15 minutes to get to the stations Phaya Thai (transfer to SkyTrain) and Makkasan (transfer to Bangkok blue line) in central Bangkok and costs 100 baht.
 The City Line, or local, takes about 30 minutes and stops at Phaya Thai, Ratchaprarop, Makkasan, Ramkhamhaeng, Hua Mak, Thab Chang and Lat Krabang along the way into the city.